 FIND OUT MORE ABOUT NT DECO FLAME RETARDANT →

 NT DECO can be produced exactly in the right tone.
 The Nordic Hues collection contains our most popular tones.
 Architects, designers, wood product manufacturers and construction companies can order samples from this palette or in any other colour.

 Thousands of buildings in several countries have been fire protected with Nordtreat’s products.

 SEE OUR REFERENCES →

-If desired, the grain of the wood can be covered with a fire-retardant paint.
-Fire retardants are typically compliant with the requirements of Euro class B-s1 d0 when applied with certified industrial processes.
-Fire retardant paints may also contain substances that protect the wood from mould and fungi.
-Light wooden surfaces can be also protected with a fire-retardant stain, which allows for the natural tones and grain of the wood to shine through.
+If desired, the grain of the wood can be covered with flame retardant paint.
+Flame retardants are typically compliant with the requirements of Euro class B-s1 d0 when applied with certified industrial processes.
+Flame retardant paints may also contain substances that protect the wood from mould and fungi.
+Light wooden surfaces can be also protected with a flame retardant stain, which allows for the natural tones and grain of the wood to shine through.

-Requirements on the fire protection of wood are evolving, and fire retardants and fire protection methods are developing rapidly.
-Contact Nordtreat’s technical support for more information on eco-friendly fire retardants or certification of industrial fire protection processes.
+Requirements for the fire protection of wood are evolving, and flame retardants and fire protection methods are developing rapidly.
+Contact Nordtreat’s technical support for more information on eco-friendly flame retardants or certification of industrial fire protection processes.